|Assistant Head (Inclusion)||Nicola Green|

-SEND provision at Teddington School
+SEND At Teddington School

 At Teddington School, we have an inclusive approach which supports all students to be able to engage in their learning and all other aspects of school life, irrespective of their needs.

-Differentiation and assessment is embedded in our curriculum and practice, with reasonable adjustments being made to teaching approaches and resources to enable all learners to access the curriculum and beyond.
+Differentiation and assessment is embedded in our curriculum and practice, with reasonable adjustments being made to teaching approaches and resources to enable all learners to access the curriculum and beyond

 Special Educational Needs and Disabilities (often referred to as ‘SEN’ or ‘SEND’) is a term used to describe learning difficulties or disabilities that make it harder for a child to learn compared to children of the same age.